wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

 <a name="KPI"></a>

 ## KPI for Onboarding

+Recommendations in this article are intended to improve these Key Performance Indicators (KPIs) of an organization:

 A1.
 What is the total max/average hours an end-user needs to spend between receiving instructions to being completely productive on AWS?